The Impact of Positional Encoding on Length Generalization in Transformers: Introduction

-In this work, we conduct a systematic empirical study on the length generalization of decoder-only Transformers, popularized by the GPT-family of models \citep{Radford2019:Language}, with the most commonly used positional encoding schemes, both with and without scratchpad.
-Specifically, we evaluate APE \citep{Vaswani2017:Transformer}, T5's Relative PE \citep{Raffel2020:T5}, ALiBi \citep{Press2022:ALiBi}, Rotary \citep{Su2021:Rotary} and NoPE on a battery of reasoning and mathematical tasks.
+To answer these questions, we conduct a systematic study on the length generalization of decoder-only Transformers, popularized by the GPT-family of models \citep{Radford2019:Language}, with the most commonly used positional encoding schemes, both with and without scratchpad.
+Specifically, we evaluate APE \citep{Vaswani2017:Transformer}, T5's Relative PE \citep{Raffel2020:T5}, ALiBi \citep{Press2022:ALiBi}, Rotary \citep{Su2021:Rotary} and no positional encoding (NoPE) on a battery of reasoning and mathematical tasks.
 Our results show that:

 \begin{itemize}[leftmargin=10pt,itemsep=0pt] \item Most commonly used positional encoding methods, including ALiBi, Rotary, and APE, are ill-suited for length generalization in downstream tasks and are outperformed by T5's Relative PE. \item Transformers without positional encoding (NoPE) outperform all explicit positional encoding schemes.
 They achieve this without computing additional terms in the attention mechanism (in contrast to explicit PEs). \item We show that NoPE is theoretically capable of representing both absolute and relative PEs.
-But empirically, it is closer to the relative encoding scheme similar to T5's Relative PE. \item Scratchpad is not always helpful for length generalization and its format highly impacts the performance.
+But empirically, it is closer to the relative encoding scheme similar to T5's Relative PE. \amirhossein{We can say "for the first" to distinct our work, but doesn't seem very necessary to me.} \item Scratchpad is not always helpful for length generalization and its format highly impacts the performance.
 The attention distributions reveal that NoPE and T5's Relative PE encourage attending to both long and short-range positions, ALiBi to recent positions, and Rotary and APE to no particular positions. \end{itemize}